Custard (the real stuff but sugar-free!)

 - Prepare the vanilla pod by splitting in half lengthways and scraping a knife along the inside to remove the seeds

 - Add the cream, vanilla seeds and split vanilla pod to a saucepan

-- Whisk the egg yolks together in a bowl and set aside
+- Whisk the egg yolks and sweetener together in a bowl and set aside

 - On a low heat, bring the cream to a gentle simmer.
 The cream should only be just simmering and not boiling or this will cause the eggs to scramble in the next step

 - Carefully add the warm cream to the eggs very slowly in small amounts, whisking with a balloon whisk constantly.
 Continue mixing until all the cream is added and the mixture goes golden yellow and smooth